ianneub/devo-cli/README.md

 NOTE: This script was hacked together in an afternoon, and should be treated as nothing more than an experimental prototype.
 Your results may vary.

+It requires that your local environment contain enough information for the Ruby AWS SDK to authenticate with.
+It also requires that you have SSH installed locally as it will shell out to the SSH client.

 ## Usage

 `devo run <command>`